‘Fixer Upper’ Canceled? Chip And Joanna Embroiled In Bitter Magnolia Lawsuit

 At the end of the episode, the Matsumoto’s couldn’t hold back their excitement for the new home and announced that they were pregnant with another child.
 It’s a good thing they requested another bedroom in the home!

-As if that spectacular moment wasn’t enough, Comic Book reports that Chip and Joanna released a sneak peek of their upcoming spin-off, Behind the Design.
+As if that spectacular moment wasn’t enough, Comic Book reported that Chip and Joanna released a sneak peek of their upcoming spin-off, Behind the Design.
 In the clip, Joanna explains why they sometimes don’t reveal all the rooms in the home once the renovation is complete.
 Although the renovation is finished, some of the rooms double as storage when the cameras shoot the big reveal.

 “Most of the time when it’s the reveal, people wonder, what about the other bedrooms?
 Well, this is one of the bedrooms,” Joanna shares in the video while standing in a room filled to the brim with an assortment of decorations.
 “It’s finished, we’ve got a new light fixture in here, we’ve got all new trim and paint.
 It’s really pretty, except all of my stuff is in here.
 So typically, 2-3 of the rooms you don’t see in the reveal, look just like this.”